anku94/anku94.github.io/_posts/2024-07-09-inscrutable-core-dump.md

 It was a buffer overflow in a serialization routine.

 ## Conclusions
-The battle between you and a coy acting core dump is a battle of wills.
+The battle between you and a coy-acting core dump is a battle of wills.
 Do not blink.